-Nikon hoods
+Nikon lens hoods

 The abbreviations Nikon uses are: